 Sue Kuenstner and Tom Coleman are returning this year for their second time.
 Both said they enjoyed it so much last year they couldn’t wait to come back and are excited to have their family with them to share the experience.
 Last year, Tom and Sue built a dining table and a square end table.
 They admittedly had fun and worked well together but say that last year’s CIR program presented a couple of challenges.
 1. They both immediately wanted to return so they could experience the triumph of constructing something on their own and 2.
-Now that they have two beautiful pieces of furniture in the house some of their other furniture needs an upgrade.
-This year, Sue is building a customized half sideboard in cherry and Tom is building our Four Leg Writing Desk and a Newport Chair, both in cherry.
-They split their time in Chicago and Connecticut where Tom teaches economics at the University of Chicago and Sue is a retired Marine Biologist that spends much of her time cycling throughout the summer and skiing in the winter.
+Now that they have two beautiful pieces of furniture in the house, some of their other furniture needs an upgrade.
+This year, Sue is building a customized half sideboard in cherry, and Tom is building our Four Leg Writing Desk and a Newport Chair, both in cherry.
+They split their time in Chicago and Connecticut, where Tom teaches economics at the University of Chicago, and Sue is a retired Marine Biologist that spends much of her time cycling throughout the summer and skiing in the winter.
 Tom remarks, “Essentially, I was fired from the team after last year, but it’s great.
 This year, I will be making a Four Leg Writing Desk and Newport Chair.

 Nancy Kuenstner is joining us for the first time this year.
 Coming for the week from NYC, she is building furniture for her two adult children.
-Her son, who lives in Colorado, will be receiving a Lolling Chair and Ottoman and for her daughter, who lives in a refurbished church in Brooklyn, a stunning Edo Platform Bed.
+Her son, who lives in Colorado, will be receiving a Lolling Chair and Ottoman, and for her daughter, who lives in a refurbished church in Brooklyn, a stunning Edo Platform Bed.
 Nancy is no stranger to creating beautiful things with her hands.
 As an avid craftsperson, she enjoys sewing, pottery making, cooking, and gardening.
 There were many reasons why she wanted to attend our program.
 She was excited to learn about the wide array of wood species, the process of selecting wood in the rough mill, and creating a stunning piece of furniture.
-She also was looking forward to learning how to properly care for her wood furniture in a humid climate.
+She also looked forward to learning how to properly care for her wood furniture in a humid climate.
 The impetus for joining CIR – her family.

 From One Family to Another

 For Paul and Debby, this week was a welcome reprieve from a challenging spring.
 Paul, welling up, shared that he and Debby had had a difficult spring.
-They had experienced several losses in the family and this week allowed them much needed time to focus on what was important; family.
-He also remarks, that “not only was it wonderful to have this time with my family, but to be able to share this week with an incredible family of craftspeople.”
+They had experienced several losses in the family and this week allowed them much-needed time to focus on what was important; family.
+He also remarks that “not only was it wonderful to have this time with my family, but to be able to share this week with an incredible family of craftspeople.”

-Nancy had remarked how she has always admired the craftsmanship and those who can make things with their hands… but what stood out to her at Moser was, “the quality, professionalism, attention to detail, not only in the furniture but for how the team at Moser treats one another.
+Nancy had remarked how she has always admired the craftsmanship and those who can make things with their hands… but what stood out to her at Moser was “the quality, professionalism, attention to detail, not only in the furniture but for how the team at Moser treats one another.
 What a remarkable group of people.”
-She shared her heartfelt thanks for her to everyone for their patience in teaching her, and mentoring her.
-She admits, with a smile, “I’ll never be as skilled as you are here, but I really admire what you do with wood, leather, and the ability to selflessly share this gift with others.”
+She shared her heartfelt thanks for her to everyone for their patience in teaching her and mentoring her.
+She admits, with a smile, “I’ll never be as skilled as you are here, but I really admire what you do with wood, leather and the ability to selflessly share this gift with others.”

 At the signing ceremony, Tom W. shared with us that, “30 something years ago I met Ellen, and I joined her family in that enterprise.
 It’s been wonderful to bring her family members here and share this experience with the extended Moser family.”

-If you are interested in learning more about our Customer In Residence program and would like to come with your family, workgroup, or wish to discover Moser for yourself, we would love to hear from you!
-Our one-of-a-kind program fills up quickly (especially in the summer months) and we invite everyone to consider this weeklong immersion program, no matter their skill level.
+If you are interested in learning more about our Customer In Residence program and would like to come with your family, or workgroup, wish to discover Moser for yourself, we would love to hear from you!
+Our one-of-a-kind program fills up quickly (especially in the summer months), and we invite everyone to consider this weeklong immersion program, no matter their skill level.